 Specifically, MacroGenics, Inc. and Daiichi Sankyo Co. are developing antibodies against B7-H3.
-United Therapeutics Corporation, or United Therapeutics, has commercialized Unituxin (dinutuximab), an antibody against GD2, in the United States and has announced plans to seek a label expansion for Unituxin in combination with irinotecan and temozolomide for the treatment of pediatric patients with R/R NB.
+United Therapeutics Corporation, or United Therapeutics, has commercialized Unituxin (dinutuximab), an antibody against GD2, in the United States.
+In the first quarter of 2021 United Therapeutics announced that it had discontinued plans to develop Unituxin in R/R NB.
 During the third quarter of 2020, United Therapeutics discontinued its efforts to investigate Unituxin's potential activity against adult cancerous tumors, and its efforts to develop a humanized version of Unituxin.
 In addition, DANYELZA may face competition from dinutuximab beta, a similar antibody product against GD2 developed by Apeiron Biologics AG, or Apeiron, that was approved in Europe in May 2017 to treat high-risk NB and R/R NB.
-In October 2016, EUSA Pharma (UK) Ltd., or EUSA, announced that it had acquired global commercialization rights to dinutuximab beta, which is currently being commercialized under the name Qarziba® in Europe.
-EUSA has previously announced plans to file for registration of dinutuximab beta in the United States in 2020 in R/R NB.
-In January 2020, EUSA and BeiGene Ltd., or BeiGene, announced an exclusive collaboration to commercialize Qarziba® in mainland China and in November 2020 EUSA and BeiGene announced that the BLA for QARZIBA® (dinutuximab beta) was accepted by the China National Medical Products Administration and granted priority review.
+In October 2016, EUSA Pharma (UK) Ltd., or EUSA, announced that it had acquired global commercialization rights to dinutuximab beta, which is currently being commercialized under the name Qarziba[®] in Europe.
+In January 2020, EUSA and BeiGene Ltd., or BeiGene, announced an exclusive collaboration to commercialize Qarziba[®] in mainland China and in August 2021 EUSA and BeiGene announced that the China National Medical Products Administration had granted QARZIBA[®] (dinutuximab beta) conditional approval for the treatment of high-risk NB and R/R NB.
+EUSA has previously announced plans to file for registration of dinutuximab beta in the United States in R/R NB.